Epidemiology: Types of studies

 Epidemiologists employ a range of study designs from the observational to experimental and generally categorized as descriptive (involving the assessment of data covering time, place, and person), analytic (aiming to further examine known associations or hypothesized relationships), and experimental (a term often equated with clinical or community trials of treatments and other interventions).
 In observational studies, nature is allowed to "take its course", as epidemiologists observe from the sidelines.
 Conversely, in experimental studies, the epidemiologist is the one in control of all of the factors entering a certain case study.
 Epidemiological studies are aimed, where possible, at revealing unbiased relationships between exposures such as alcohol or smoking, biological agents, stress, or chemicals to mortality or morbidity.
 The identification of causal relationships between these exposures and outcomes is an important aspect of epidemiology.
-Modern epidemiologists use informatics as a tool.
+Modern epidemiologists use informatics and infodemiology as tools.

 Observational studies have two components, descriptive and analytical.
 Descriptive observations pertain to the "who, what, where and when of health-related state occurrence".
 However, analytical observations deal more with the 'how' of a health-related event.
 Experimental epidemiology contains three case types: randomized controlled trials (often used for a new medicine or drug testing), field trials (conducted on those at a high risk of contracting a disease), and community trials (research on social originating diseases).

 The term 'epidemiologic triad' is used to describe the intersection of Host, Agent, and Environment in analyzing an outbreak.